Skip to main content

 Create a name for your instance and choose the image that best suits your needs.

-We provide a variety of pre-configured images, including popular options like different versions of CUDA, PyTorch, Colossal-AI, Open-Sora, and more, available for deployment with one click.
+We provide a variety of pre-configured images, including popular options like different versions of CUDA, PyTorch, Colossal-AI and more, available for deployment with one click.
+If you want to use your own custom image, you can first create an instance, set up your environment inside it, then stop the instance and click More → Save image.

-Important: Local disks are not persistent once the instance is terminated.
-Attach remote storage to securely store your data.
+Important: Data disks are not persistent once the instance is terminated.
+Attach Storage Volume to securely store your data.

-- Ensure the remote storage is created in the same location as the instance to mount it successfully.
+• Ensure the Storage Volume is created in the same location as the instance to mount it successfully.

-You can choose an existing remote storage or create a new one and mount it to the desired path.
+You can choose an existing Storage Volume or create a new one and mount it to the desired path.

 Review all configuration options and click Launch to proceed.

-After launching, the instance will appear under the GPU Instances tab.
+After launching, the instance will appear under the ** instance** tab.
 The initialization process typically takes 3-10 minutes.
 Once complete, you will gain access to your GPU resources, and billing will begin.

-Remote Storage is a network-based solution for securely storing data and files.
+Storage Volume is a network-based solution for securely storing data and files.
 It offers the following key features:

-- Persistent Storage: Remote Storage can be mounted to instances, ensuring your data remains intact even after the instance is terminated.
+1. Persistent Storage: Storage Volume can be mounted to instances, ensuring your data remains intact even after the instance is terminated.

-- Data Sharing Across Instances: Remote Storage allows you to share your data across multiple instances within the same region.
+2. Data Sharing Across Instances: Storage Volume allows you to share your data across multiple instances within the same region.

-To create Remote Storage, open the Console and go to the sidebar, select Storage, and click Create Remote Storage.
+To create Storage Volume, open the Console and go to the sidebar, select Storage, and click Create Storage Volume.

 For information about billing rates, visit the Billing page or check the FAQ section.